 15 Ready-Made Storytelling Techniques for Leaders

-1. Scan your life.
+1. Scan your journey.
 What stories do you tell already?
 What key insights have you made that aren’t yet connected to a story?
 As you consider this, look around in your own life for stories.
-Consider the ones you already tell.
-What’s working in these stories?
+Considering the ones you already tell, what’s working in these stories?
 Do they drop deep into the suspense and the surprise, and land a key insight?
 Do they tell it all at the beginning, leaving the end flat – or just wander on with no certain point?
 What does the story carry that compels you to tell it?

 4. Immerse yourself in the experience.
 Go back into the experience and freeze it.
 Treat your story like a wax museum, and bring your curiosity to see what else is there.
 Can you smell the green grass on the field?
 Can you feel the soft rain on the corrugated metal roof, when there’s a knock at the door?
 Was the take-away what you once thought?
 You may even find that there are other lessons waiting for you.